What Is a Certified Clinical Medical Assistant (CCMA)?

 |Similar Occupations||Administrative Medical Assistants, Pharmacy Technicians, Licensed Vocational or Practical Nurse, Nursing Assistants, Medical Records and Health Information Technicians|

 To become a CCMA, you're required to at least hold a high school diploma or its equivalent.
 The National Healthcareer Association (NHA) also requires you to have completed a medical assistant training program.
 If you wait more than five years to take the exam after completing a training program, you must have at least one year of professional experience working in a medical setting (www.nhanow.com).
-Many certificate and associate degree programs are available in medical assisting and some are even available in clinical medical assisting specifically.
+There are programs available at the certificate, associate, and bachelor's degree levels for medical assisting.
+There are even some programs available in clinical medical assisting specifically.
 These training programs provide you with instruction on topics like coding, medical office technology, pharmacology, medical terminology, and radiology.

 The CCMA exam consists of 150 multiple-choice questions, which must be completed in a timed period.
 The questions cover areas like phlebotomy procedures, medical terminology, medical law and ethics, and infection prevention.
 You must receive a scaled score of 390 or higher in order to receive the CCMA designation.
 Once certified, you also must complete continuing education credits every two years to maintain your status.